Starring: Kirk Douglas, Anthony Quinn, Carolyn Jones

 It felt strange and sad watching a Western yesterday.

-I just got back from a week up at the family ranch, where we mourned the sudden passing of my future father-in-law.
-It was a ranching accident.
-He was way too young and healthy and all-around f*cking awesome to be yanked from this plane of existence.
-That man revived my love of Westerns, introduced me to The Sacketts, and loaned me my first Louis L’Amour novel.
+I just got back from a week up at the family ranch, where we mourned the sudden passing of my future father-in-law in a ranching accident.
+That brilliant man revived my love of Westerns, introduced me to The Sacketts, and loaned me my first Louis L’Amour novel.

 Every single time we visited him, we watched Westerns together.
 He’s the one who first showed me Sergio Leone, Keith Carradine, and Silverado.
 And when I discovered new movies between visits, I’d be on the phone telling him about them and bringing them up to share on the next trip.